prannoiychandran/Big-Data-BYGB-7990/README.md

 # Plotting Real Estate Data
 This program was used to plot data scraped from Redfin.
+The data consisted of active and sold listings in New York City.
 Exploratory analysis was performed with KDE plots, regression plots, heatmaps, etc.
 ## Installation and Setup
 ```
 import pandas as pd